Skip to main content

 Directions #

 1. Preheat the oven to 180°C. Wash the zucchini and cut into half moons.
-Wash and chop the aubergines.
+Wash and chop the eggplant.

 3. Peel and chop the onion and garlic.
 Heat the olive oil in a large frying pan and sauté the onion.
 When the onion is translucent, fry the garlic for about 3 minutes.
 Add the tomato puree.

 4. Add the tinned tomatoes and a little water if necessary.
-Season with chilli, salt and pepper.
+Season with chili, salt, and pepper.
 Reduce the heat and simmer with the lid on for about 10-15 minutes.

 5. In a bowl, pour double the amount of boiling water over the couscous.
 Season with salt and leave to stand for 5-10 minutes.